data-6-berkeley/su22/syllabus.md

 The full schedule is available on the [Schedule](http://www.data6.org/su22/schedule) page.

+## Course Components	&#x1F4D2;
+While this course is designed to fit into a six-week summer session, the pace of Data 6 over the summer is roughly twice as fast as the pace of a 4-unit class in the fall or spring semester.
+To compensate for the fast pace of the summer, we have more lectures and lab time than during the academic year.
+We do our best to make sure that we spend enough time on each concept, and that the material is approachable for all students.

+Part of making sure that we're providing the best learning experience for you is checking in on your progress and getting feedback about the pace of the class.
+Each week, we will send out a survey asking for your feedback on how comfortable you are with the previous week's concepts and how we can better support you going forward.
+Responding to the weekly surveys constitutes 5% of your [final grade](https://data6.org/su22/syllabus/#grading), but the surveys are graded on completion.
+The surveys will be anonymous and we encourage you to be honest about how you're feeling and how you're doing in the class so we can better support you.

+All of the course components (lectures, labs, discussions, homeworks, office hours, and quizzes/exams) are designed to provide valuable learning experiences and help you master core concepts in data science and computing.

+### Lecture
+There will be four lectures per week. n lecture, we’ll introduce you to new ideas and concepts in programming and data science.
+Lectures will be recorded and posted after class for you to review in the future.
+All lecture resources (slides, code, supplemental readings) will be linked on the course website.
+We will begin on Berkeley Time (10 minutes after the hour), and **attendance is mandatory**.

+During each lecture, there will be a few points at which we stop and ask you to answer a short question.
+We call these questions Quick Checks.
+They serve two purposes:
+* For us to get a gauge of how well the class understands the material we’re currently covering
+* For you to get a gauge of how well you understand the material we’re currently covering

+**Quick Checks are graded on completion, not correctness**.
+It’s not important to get these questions right on your first try – but it’s important to try them.
+You will be given time in lecture to answer them.
+If you have to miss a lecture for whatever reason, just answer that lecture’s Quick Check whenever you catch up on the lecture.

+Additionally, in some lecture notebooks, we will post optional practice problems.
+These are not required, but we recommend that you complete them.

+### Lab
+There are two lab sections per week that follow immediately after the Tuesday and Thursday lectures.
+In lab, we’ll spend the first ~10 minutes going over some demos that are relevant to that week’s material.
+You'll spend the remaining ~40 minutes working on the lab notebook that is available on the course website.
+Lab notebooks will give you an opportunity to apply the concepts you learn in lecture to real-world data and to practice coding in Python.
+While working on lab notebooks is required, **the notebooks themselves are not graded** — so don't worry if you don't finish the full notebook by the end of the lab.

+Lab notebooks are also great opportunities to work on problems with your peers.
+The hope is that by participating and collaborating during labs, you will be able to better understand the concepts and finish your homework more quickly. **Discussing questions and approaches to problems with classmates is highly encouraged**, but please note that you must always write your own answers and code in your jupyter notebooks, both on labs and homeworks.

+### Discussion

+### Homework

+### Office Hours and Ed

+### Quizzes and Exams

+This course does not have a midterm.
+Instead

 ## Communication	&#x1F4AC;

 This class **does not** use bCourses — all of the materials and assignments for the class can be found on the Data 6 website.